armbian/documentation/docs/User-Guide_Getting-Started.md

 Both kernels, where exists, are stable and production ready, but you should use them for different purpuses since their basic support differ:

  - legacy: video acceleration, NAND support, connecting displays
- - vanilla: headless server, light desktop operations
+ - mainline: headless server, light desktop operations

 # How to check download authenticity?